 Physical therapy services available at HealthPoint include:

-Our 25-foot by 15-foot pool features varying depth levels and is kept at a very comfortable 90 degrees.
+Our 25' x 15' pool features varying depth levels and is kept at a very comfortable 90 degrees.
 This combination of comfortable water temperature and buoyancy allows our patients to exercise with decreased stress on the joints.

 The warm-water pool is an excellent way to strengthen and decrease pain in the low back, alleviate pain due to arthritic conditions, and work on balance and gait difficulties associated with neurological conditions.

 Most insurance providers cover aquatic therapy.
 Ask your physician if our warm-water pool would be a good fit for you.

 We offer comprehensive balance testing and training to individuals of all ages.

 This program includes an objective assessment of balance, vision, dizziness, and strength as well as walking and movement tests.
 If necessary, our specialized NeuroCom® Balance Master family of products can provide a detailed objective assessment of your sensory and voluntary balance control.
 HealthPoint physical therapists will use this information to create a customized program to help reduce the risk of falls and other balance problems.

 Our therapists are specially trained to help people experiencing dizziness and related symptoms such as vertigo, headaches, nausea, visual floaters, and neck pain – all of which can significantly impact a person’s daily functioning.

 Common causes of dizziness and balance disorders include: